The Embroidered Suozi Pattern Bag

 EMPTY DOM REMOVE PROTECTOR

-Tang Heritage's Limited Time Sale to Commemorate Crossing 4,000 Reviews!
+Tang Heritage's Limited Time Sale to Commemorate Crossing 5,000 Reviews!

 Celebrate with us—order now to claim:

-2. Gold Metal Authenticity Card
+1. Gold Metal Authenticity Card (To Certify A Tang Heritage Original)

-3. Engraved Serial Number
+2. Unique Engraved Serial Number

 Long before the dragon, before the phoenix, the oldest visual language in Chinese civilisation was geometry.
 Lines and lattices pressed into Neolithic clay.
 Spirals cast into bronze.
 Interlocking forms woven into Han silk.
 These were wishes for longevity, for fortune, for a life unbroken, rendered in line and repeated until they became a kind of prayer.